jacks0n9/epickarmabot/README.md

-# This bot upvotes posts and comments, which is against the terms of service, if you don't want to get your account banned, switch back to the master branch.
+# This version of the bot upvotes posts and comments, which is against the terms of service, if you don't want to get your account banned, switch back to the master branch.
 # How to Install The Bot:

 ##  Go into your shell and clone the repository